 They swim with the current in a wide, ever-expanding river.
 By doing so, they maximize their surface area of serendipity.

 Lucky people bathe in the reverie of adventure.
 They surround themselves with people who motivate and inspire them.
 People who maximize serendipity balance the humility of not knowing where their next big break will come from with the arrogance of knowing that it will come from somewhere.³

 Move to a city.
-Pursue dynamic environments.⁴.
-Talk to people.
+Pursue dynamic environments.⁴ Talk to people.
 Speak with passion and enthusiasm.
 Be curious.
 Ask about the other person, and when you do, listen intently.

 Ambient music is gentle and repetitive.
-It’s sooting and generates a sense of calmness.
+It’s soothing and generates a sense of calmness.
 It plays in the background, and when you want to listen to it, all you need to do is shift your attention.